daxxi13/web-bedrock-viz/README.md

 # web-bedrock-viz
 Auto gen map from your bedrock server

-Twice an hour copy your world and generate map with bedrock-viz in html format to Nginx web server
+Each xx min (30 by default) it copies your world and generate map with bedrock-viz in html format to Nginx web server

 variables: